Learn new design principles from the industry’s top creatives at HOW Design Live 2017 in Chicago. It’s going to be better than ever!

 Dingbats and ornaments are used as the main visual element for the vast majority of this book’s images for similar reasons: Because dingbats—like Helvetica—tend to convey themselves without a great deal of self-aggrandizing fanfare,and therefore are capable of adapting to a wide range of styles and moods within the layouts and illustrations they inhabit.

-Well said, eh?
-If the rabbit has piqued your interest, read on for a few snippets from the first section of Visual Design detailing some fundamental layout & design principles:
+Read on for an excerpt from the first section of Visual Design detailing some fundamental layout & design principles:

 6 Visual Design Principles—Told In Helvetica & Dingbats

 “Layouts are like stages.
 The images, headlines, text, graphics, logos, patterns and colors that fill layouts are like characters on a stage.
 It’s up to the designer to decide where each character is to be placed, which ones are to play leading roles, and which are to provide support.”

 Take a in-depth look at layout in Jim’s Layout Index eBook.